phys-jychen/dss-ecal/README.md

 ### 24 December 2023
 - Moved the PCBs to the sides of ECAL, instead of after each layer.
 - Added an interface for deciding the read-out mode — single or dual read-out.
-- Added optical adhesives between the ends of the crystals.
+- Added OCAs between the ends of the crystals.
 In this version, the material is epoxy (the same as that used in FR4) which should be modified in future versions.
 No ideal material (with specific chemical formula) has been found for this version...
 - Added exception handling section, which checks whether the length and width of ECAL match, before construction.